Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 not present, the Exalt recognizes this fact.

-This charm immediately succeeds against any mundane group interaction, but will require a Leadership vs. Guile roll on other groups and leaders, such as Exalts.
+This charm immediately succeeds against any mundane group interaction, but otherwise requires a successful roll of Leadership vs. the leader’s Guile.

 ### Command-Breaking Stance